JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 image: "./assets/wizard.png"
 ---

-I came up with the term Reference Count Map for a map-like data structure that uses a reference counting system to know when to automatically clean up an entry.
+I came up with the term `reference-count map` for a map data structure that uses a reference counting system to know when to automatically clean up an entry.

-The term is not officially registered by me and I am not aware whether someone has already come up with it for an already common and settled data structure.

-In this post I'd like to share how did I implement such a data structure in Rust.
+In this post I'd like to share how I implemented such a data structure in Rust.

 It is going to be very simple and could for sure be improved and contain more features but I wanted to keep it simple for my own needs.